 Crusader Kings II is a murderous bastard of a grand-strategy game.
 You play a medieval ruler trying to gain more power, influence, and territory in a historically authentic medieval Europe.
-It's a game of intrigue, war, politics and religion, played out on a stunning, detailed map of the known world and in countless, complex menus.
-Really, though, it's about people: your dynasty, your vassals, you lovers, enemies and family members.
+It's a game of intrigue, war, politics, and religion, played out on a stunning, detailed map of the known world and in countless, complex menus.
+Really, though, it's about people: your dynasty, your vassals, your lovers, enemies, and family members.

-It’s this personal element that makes CKII so compelling.
-You are in charge of a family, not an abstract nation.
+It’s this personal element that makes Crusader Kings II so compelling.
+You're in charge of a family, not an abstract nation.
 You will marry and have kids, you’ll die, and then your heir will take over and the whole thing begins again.
-In between all this, you can use intrigue or brute force to increase your holdings, but the key is that you develop a real personal connection with your characters, you avatar.
-You will mourn their death, you’ll cheer their every triumph.
+In between all this, you can use intrigue or brute force to increase your holdings, but the key is that you develop a real personal connection with your characters, your avatar.
+You will mourn their death and you’ll cheer their every triumph.

 You'll want to make a lot of friends, and then betray them all, the fools.